The Hundred Club

 ︎HOW TO GET INVOLVED︎

-In person sessions will take place at - Lesnes Abbey Lodge, SE2 0AX.
+In person sessions will take place online OR at - Lesnes Abbey Lodge, SE2 0AX.

 The activities will be focused on families with children aged 7-11, but children of other ages are welcome at parents’ discretion.